hashgraph/hedera-hts-demo/README.md

 Choosing one of the user accounts in the header allows you to associate or dissociate the account from a token.
 Once associated (and subject to the account being KYCd and unfrozen if appropriate for the token), you can transfer to the other user account.

+## NFTs

+Support for creating NFTs is demonstrated in the composer whereby a set of templates (driven from `/public/tokenTemplates.json`) are available within the UI when creating an NFT.
+Each template carries a set of properties that are input during the token creation.
+These properties (along with an image if necessary) as then stored in an immutable file on Hedera, the resulting FileId is used to define the symbol for the token, e.g. HEDERA://0.0.xxxx.

+You may edit or add to the templates by editing the `/public/tokenTemplates.json` file, following guidelines from [the vjsf component](https://koumoul-dev.github.io/vuetify-jsonschema-form/latest/about).
+Note that if you wish to include a picture in your NFT specification, the property must be called `photo` since the UI depends on that field value.

 ## Contributing